-Ravishing landscapes and a prosperous wild fauna characterize this area, one can often observe grazing impalas, an African specie of antelopes, which are responsible for the second name of this granite: Nero Impala.
+Ravishing landscapes and a prosperous wild fauna characterize this area, and, in the savannah, one can often meet freely grazing impalas, an African specie of antelopes, which are responsible for the second name of this granite: Nero Impala.

 Like Nero Zimbabwe, Nero Impala belongs to the rock type called gabbro, an igneous rock, originated 2 billion years ago, when, in a gas-fuelled setting, the founded magma slowly cooled down under the earth crust.

 The black colour is determined by characteristic elements such as: magnetite, pyrite, chalcopyrite and other minerals.